 Anyone planning a summer trip to Chicago may be wondering, “does Chicago have a beach?”
 Actually, there are several!
-Chicago is home to 24 beaches along Lake Michigan, providing plenty of opportunities to step away from the city hustle and stretch out on the sand.
+Chicago is home to 24 beaches along Lake Michigan, providing plenty of opportunities to step away from the city hustle and stretch out on the sand when the beaches are open.
 Skydeck is diving into our most favorite downtown Chicago beaches to help you find fun things to do during your visit!

 Downtown Chicago Beaches Overview

 The Chicago lakefront is 28 miles long, running up against Lake Michigan.
 No matter what kind of summer activities you enjoy, there’s a Chicago beach that’s right for you.
 Swimming, fishing, and boating are popular favorites, as well as walking and running, thanks to the lakefront trail that runs alongside the sand.
 Day and night, Chicagoans flock to the water to enjoy picnics and lakeside relaxation, especially on the Fourth of July to watch fireworks set off from Navy Pier.